 Time for a little headache saving website brain storming!

 When it comes to creating a new website, many people believe they have it all figured out.
 Five pages is all you need and you are up and running, right?
-Well maybe, but you may just need a little more.
+Not really because there isn’t a “one size fits all” approach to web design.
 This is where the need for website brain storming comes in.

 When I am about to create a new site, I sit down for a little brain storming, and ask myself these key questions.